Overview of Decentralized Identity Standards

 - A standard, open “digital data watermarking” protocol for issuing, holding, and verifying protected data, including verifiable credentials or “VCs.”
 This enables anyone to verify the source, integrity, and validity of any data that is presented to them, and to do so robustly and securely.
 This mechanism uses well-proven public key cryptography to digitally sign each data element.
 Additionally, there are many interesting things we want to do with secure data, so this layer includes protocols for delegation of data, encryption, secure data storage, and approaches to revocation.

 - Somewhere to store the public verification keys of connections and data owners.
 This allows anyone to locate and retrieve public keys at any time in order to verify the source, integrity, and validity of any data that adheres to the protocols in the previous layers.
-These keys and other cryptographic data are typically held in DID documents and credential definitions.
-While these could be stored in any database, in order for it to be globally trusted, many distributed identity systems have chosen distributed ledgers for their unique properties:
+These keys and other cryptographic data are typically held in DID documents.
+While these could be stored in any database, in order for the source of information to be globally trusted, many decentralized identity systems have chosen distributed ledgers for their unique properties: